Woudschoten Hotel & Conference Centre, Zeist

 The Peace Palace, the Hague

-The Nudge Global Impact Awards will take place on the evening of 21 October, at the Auditorium of The Peace Palace in The Hague, The Netherlands.
+The Nudge Global Impact Awards will take place at the Auditorium of The Peace Palace in The Hague, The Netherlands.
 The Peace Palace is the seat of the Permanent Court of Arbitration, the International Court of Justice, the The Hague Academy of International Law, the Peace Palace Library and Carnegie Foundation.
 A location with enormous historical value.

 “The Peace Palace – the home of the International Court of Justice, the principal judicial organ of the United Nations.
 The Hague is recognised globally as the home of international justice and accountability.
 The United Nations greatly appreciates the hospitality offered by the Government of the Netherlands and the City of The Hague to the many courts and tribunals established by or with the assistance of the United Nations.
 These bodies, and the many other organisations working in The Hague, play a central role in the peaceful resolution of international disputes.
 They are integral to realising the promise of the UN Charter and the Universal Declaration of Human Rights.” – UN Secretary-General Ban Ki-Moon